A monetary system whose ordinary commercial operation generates continuous, non-speculative Bitcoin acquisition at spot.

 The revenue model for a participating treasury company has three components.

-The spread. ₿USD carries a fixed $1.00 obligation per token.
+The spread. ₿USD carries a fixed $1.00 obligation per unit.
 The Bitcoin in Ledger 1 appreciates at the spot rate.
 As spot rises, the gap between asset value and liability value widens at an accelerating rate, because one side moves and the other does not.
 This spread requires no trading and no active management.
 It is the arithmetic consequence of a moving asset backing a fixed obligation.

 Reserve appreciation through demand.
 This is the structural feature that distinguishes the model from anything in traditional finance.
 The system's own commercial activity creates buying pressure on the reserve asset.
 More adoption means more minting, more minting means more Bitcoin purchased at spot, and more Bitcoin purchased at spot means the consortium's existing reserves, including the portions not committed to any product ledger, appreciate in value.
 The institution's balance sheet benefits from the success of the system it operates.
 Traditional banks have no equivalent dynamic.
 Their reserve asset, fiat currency, depreciates by design.